10 Good Reasons to get your Ropes Whipped

 You will likely find plenty of half-hearted alternatives such as heat sealing, DIY heat shrink, tape wrapping, a stopper knot or any of these combined.

-So why use a whipping knot at the end of a rope when everywhere you look, there are ropes with uncared-for ends?
+So why use a whipping knot at the end of a rope when there are ropes with uncared-for ends everywhere you look?

 The easier alternatives appear to be doing the job at a casual glance, but the problems evolve and increase when the ropes are active.
 Furthermore, the detrimental effects of this make-do approach will escalate every time you go sailing, so these frapping methods should be viewed as temporary stopgaps, not permanent solutions.